jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/assessment.md

 ---

-#### Question 4: Training, Validation, and Test Data in Machine Learning Model Development (502.KE5)
+#### Question 4: Training, Validation, and Test Data in Machine Learning Model Development (502 KE2 (training, validation, and test data))

 *Explain the difference between training data, validation data, and test data in the context of a machine learning model's development life cycle.
 Discuss the crucial role each data type plays and why it's important to have distinct sets for developing robust AI models.*